Israel/Palestine: A Narrative Approach POLITIC4156

 By the end of this course students will be able to:

-- Demonstrate a conceptual and empirical understanding of the role of narratives in conflict;
+2. demonstrate a conceptual understanding of the role of narrative in conflict;

 Minimum Requirement for Award of Credits